For the Greeting Card Series this year I made 12 different designs. I concentrated on making these cards with mainly just paper as the design medium.

 First up, the card starts with cutting the card and the white cardstock.

-But first, start out by cutting and preparing the card and white cardstock papers.
+Start out by cutting and preparing the card and white cardstock papers.

 Have fun crafting!